samuelchen/optenum/README.md

 # Optenum

-A missing python Option/Enum libary which supports enum code, name, text, even (code, name) tuple list and so on.
+A missing Python Option/Enum libary which supports enum code, name, text, even (code, name) tuple list and so on.

 Name "**optenum**" comes from '**opt**ion' + '**enum**eration'.